Funds & Investment Services

-Central to Gibraltar’s position as a thriving fund’s domicile are its: flexible yet robust funds regulations, internationally recognised and EU standard anti-money laundering and Organisation for Economic Co-operation and Development (OECD) conventions; stable political climate; favourable funds tax regime (for funds and their managers alike); quality infrastructure; European time zone; professionally trained workforce and ability to identify and regulate emerging markets early on, to name a few.
+Central to Gibraltar’s position as a thriving fund’s domicile are its flexible yet robust funds regulations, internationally recognised and EU standard anti-money laundering and Organisation for Economic Co-operation and Development (OECD) conventions; stable political climate; favourable funds tax regime (for funds and their managers alike); quality infrastructure; European time zone; professionally trained workforce and ability to identify and regulate emerging markets early on, to name a few.
 Gibraltar’s funds legislation provides for a variety of funds products, the most popular being the Private Fund and the Experienced Investor Fund.

 Private Funds must remain private for one year from the date of offer after which it may be converted into an EIF to attract further investment outside of the “identifiable category of person” category.
 Benefits include: speed, cost-effectiveness and efficiency, no custodian/depositary requirement, no authorised Gibraltar resident directors’ requirement and no pre-approval from the Gibraltar Financial Services Commission (GFSC) is required to commence investment activities.
 Private Funds are well suited for “family and friend” investors or individuals who wish to manage their investments in a formal fund structure.

 Experienced Investor Fund